iGoodie/iGoodie/README.md

 <details>
   <summary>:globe_with_meridians: Minecraft Mod Development Stack</summary>

-  (:star:: Frequently used; :cyclone:: Has knowledge to use with ease; :postal_horn:: Has a limited knowledge)
+  (:star:: Frequently used; :cyclone:: Has knowledge to use with ease; :herb:: Has a limited knowledge)

 </details>